The following information is provided as a resource to candidates, if you have any questions please call our office at 845-334-5470.

 There are two pathways to get on the ballot in Ulster County.
 Some town political parties conduct Party Caucuses for local offices, but not all parties participate.
 The alternative to a party caucus is the petition process.
 If you are unsure which process to follow please contact the Ulster County Board of Elections at 845-334-5470.

-Running for Office/Directory of Elected Officials 2026 Updates Coming Soon
+Directory of Elected Officials Coming Soon

 Caucus Information